sulami/blog/content/pages/about-me.md

 * Drive karts for ten years, be in a club and own a kart
 * Rate over 650 movies and series on IMDb
 * Be the dungeon master in two second pen-and-paper games
+* Solve rubiks cubes in under a minute

 If you are in need of someone like me, shoot me an email to [sulami@peerwire.org](mailto:sulami@peerwire.org) and we can have a chat.